KhronosGroup/KTX-Software/lib/libktx_mainpage.md

 // Don't forget to destroy the texture (this will clean-up all allocated
 // resources)
 ktxTexture_Destroy(ktxTexture(texture));
+~~~~~~~~~~~~~~~~

-// You may notice that there are a `ktxTexture2` alternative for the above
+You may notice that there are `ktxTexture2` alternatives for the above
-// textures that take `ktxTexture2*`.
+textures that take `ktxTexture2*`.
 These can also be used instead of the
-// ones above.
+last ones.
 Both fall down to calling the same approriate function on the
-// supplied KTX texture (either ktxTexture1 or ktxTexture2).
+supplied KTX texture (either ktxTexture1 or ktxTexture2).
 This is achieved
-// via virtual table pointer in ktxTexture C struct.
+via virtual table pointer in ktxTexture C struct.

-~~~~~~~~~~~~~~~~